For New Members

 The Maine Jung Center is a supportive community devoted to personal growth and the pursuit of a meaningful life through study of the work of C. G. Jung.

 When many of us attended our first programs here, we can remember being a bit confused or intimidated by some of the “jargon”.
-These days, we do our best to use plain language, and foster a community where all are comfortable asking questions . . . but since there is still some unique terminology, we hope these paragraphs may put you more at ease.
+These days, we do our best to use plain language, and foster a community where all are comfortable asking questions.
+As there is still some unique terminology, we hope these paragraphs will help to center you in your coming membership experience with us.

-Jung’s work alone fills 18 volumes and many others have clarified and expanded on his theories.
-As a whole this represents a large and rich body of work that can at first seem overwhelming, not unlike being lost in an enchanted forest.
-However, there is comfort in knowing that you’re not alone as you make your way.
+Jung’s work alone fills 20 volumes (with more still being published) and many others have clarified and expanded on his theories.
+As a whole this represents a large and rich body of work that can at first seem overwhelming – not unlike being lost in an enchanted forest.
+However, there is comfort in knowing you’re not alone as you make your way.

 Archetypes can be thought of as unconscious dispositions, a form that is activated and filled in by experience.
 For example the Mother archetype that we all share in our psyches is differentiated by our experience of our own mothers.